-CRJ 2608 Introduction to Criminology 3 credits - Spring Only
+CRJ 2608 Introduction to Criminology

 Students discuss the nature and extent of crime, past and present theories of crime causation, criminal behavior in American society and its relation to personal and cultural conditions.
 Prerequisite: SOC 1600 Introduction to Sociology.

 EMG 1040 Domestic/International Terrorism 3 credits